-Efforts to comply with the Sarbanes-Oxley Act will involve significant expenditures, and non-compliance with the Sarbanes-Oxley Act may adversely affect us.
+Efforts to comply with the Sarbanes-Oxley Act involve significant expenditures, and non-compliance with the Sarbanes-Oxley Act may adversely affect us.

 We are subject to the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, and the related rules and regulations promulgated by the SEC.
-Under current SEC rules, beginning with our fiscal year ending December 31, 2013, we will be required to report on our internal control over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act and rules and regulations of the SEC thereunder.
-We will be required to review on an annual basis our internal control over financial reporting, and on a quarterly and annual basis to evaluate and disclose changes in our internal control over financial reporting.
-As a result, we expect to incur significant additional expenses in the near term, which may negatively impact our financial performance and our ability to pay distributions.
+Under current SEC rules, beginning with our fiscal year ending December 31, 2013, we were required to report on our internal control over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act and rules and regulations of the SEC thereunder.
+We are required to review on an annual basis our internal control over financial reporting and on a quarterly and annual basis to evaluate and disclose changes in our internal control over financial reporting.
+As a result, we may incur significant additional expenses, which may negatively impact our financial performance and our ability to pay distributions.
 This process also will result in a diversion of management's time and attention.
 If in the future, we are unable to maintain compliance with the Sarbanes-Oxley Act and related rules, we may be adversely affected.